The next morning we arrived in Vienna where we would spend two days.

 The building to the left of the mural in the background houses the stables of the Spanish Riding School.

 As we walked toward the cathedral, we passed the Demel Bakery, the establishment where Franz Sacher perfected his recipe for the famed Sachertorte in 1832.
 The rights to the Sachertorte name have been litigated over the years, but Demel is still famed for its culinary creations.

 This team was putting together an edible show-window masterpiece complete with crèche.
 A helper with a video camera enabled the workers to check in real time how everything looked from the outside.

 Not being a fan of sweets, I didn't sample the cake at either of the associated establishments.

 Nearby is a street called "Graben," or "ditch."
-It runs along the moat that protected the walls of the Roman camp.
+It runs along the former moat outside the walls of the Roman camp.

 The ornate plague column in the center of the street is dedicated to the Holy Trinity.
-We were to see several of these during our travels, but this may be the most widely known.
+We saw several of these during our travels.

 The kneeling figure on the lower level depicts Emperor Leopold I praying for the end of the epidemic.

 Our morning tour ended at St. Stephen's Cathedral.
 The first structure dates to the 12th century, but it was under construction and revision until at least the 16th century.
 Scroll down at the link for interior pictures.
 It was too dark inside for me.